How to Create a Medical School Resume

 2. Research Projects

-Researching is a vital part of succeeding in the medical field, so being a part of a major project or leading a group can show medical schools that you’re ready to handle the heavy workload.
+Research is essential for medical success.
+Participating in a major project or leading a group shows medical schools that you can manage a large workload.
 To find them, you will want to check out the various medical departments within your university, summer programs online, and internships.
-There is a plethora of opportunities available consistently so all you have to do is keep track of them and apply to what interests you.

 3. Volunteering Assignments & Extracurriculars